artemkrachulov/AKMaskField/README.md

 ![Preview](https://raw.githubusercontent.com/artemkrachulov/AKMaskField/master/Assets/preview.gif)

 AKMaskField is UITextField subclass which allows enter data in the fixed quantity and in the certain format (credit cards, telephone numbers, dates, etc.).
-You only need setup mask string and mask template string visible for user.
+You only need setup mask and mask template visible for user.

 ## Features